AhmedSoror/Emotional_Chatbot/README.md

 The trained model could be found on the [drive](https://drive.google.com/drive/folders/19gR0tdd_mzQHpdIcd13NO8T_M0jre1-_?usp=sharing)

+# Files Structure
+- `Dataset/Data_Cleaning.ipynb` : clean the provided translated dataset
+- `Data_PreProcessing.ipynb`: Preprocess the dataset before training
+- `Model_Training.ipynb`: train the model on the processed dataset and the save the model
+- `Chatbot.ipynb`: Main file that opens the GUI and connects to the model.

 # How to contribute
 Please see the contribution policy in the `README.md` on the `dev` branch